 - Greater complexity – Global supply chains have global problems.
 As companies globalize they must scale up all aspects of their business, especially their supply chain.

-- Increased risk to your supply chain – When your materials, factories, and customers are spread around the globe that means your business is entirely at the mercy of global events, like natural disasters, port and border closures and changes to the geo-political landscape.
+- Increased supply chain risk – When your materials, factories, and customers are spread around the globe that means your business is entirely at the mercy of global events, like natural disasters, port and border closures and changes to the geo-political landscape, or more recently, an event like the covid 19 pandemic.
+Another example is when factories in China close for several weeks for the Chinese New Year, which can result in supply chain disruption.

-- Increased competition – You can bet that if your company broke into a new market that there are several companies just like yours with the have access to the exact same supplies, products, labor pool, and customers as you.
-To stay in global market supply chains, you need to be as lean and efficient as possible.
+- Increased competition – You can bet that if your company broke into a new market that there are several companies just like yours with the have access to the exact same supplies, products, manufacturing, and customers as you.
+The global economy requires supply chains to be as lean and efficient as possible.

 - Greater data collection challenges – When different aspects of your supply chain are scattered around the globe, the process data collection and oversight grows in complexity and becomes more difficult.